 Consider creating a dedicated page for holiday shipping information, and, if possible, display cut-off dates at checkout.
 Some platforms and themes come packaged with a shipping rates calculator, or you can add one by editing your store’s HTML/CSS.

 Sticker shock is real.
-If you advertise a product for $25 and then tack an additional $10 on for shipping, you’re going to see a lot of abandoned carts.
+Tacking $10 onto a $30 product at checkout is going to skyrocket your abandoned cart rate.
 By contrast, if you offer free shipping for orders above a certain threshold, you’re going to see a lot more customers increasing their order amount in order to qualify.
-60% of ecommerce companies can’t be wrong.
+Looking for an easy solution?
+Our Smart Shipping Bar is both stylish and effective.

 87. Think about same-day shipping.